eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 ## Container Management Dashboard

 The Container Orchestration service also provides the user with an intuitive container dashboard.
 This dashboard shows all containers running on a gateway, including containers created with Kura and those created manually through the command line interface.
-To utilize this dashboard the **org.eclipse.container.orchestration.provider** (Docker-API) must be enabled, and the dashboard can be opened by navigating to **Device > Docker Containers**.
+To utilize this dashboard the **org.eclipse.container.orchestration.provider** (Container Orchestration Service) must be enabled, and the dashboard can be opened by navigating to **Device > Docker Containers**.

 ![Stop-Container]({{ site.baseurl }}/assets/images/builtin/container_orchestrator/container_inventory.png)